20k/20k.github.io/_posts/2024-07-01-wormholes.markdown

 ## Watch out for your integrator!

 Be aware, not all integrators work with variable timesteps.
-For example, in this article we're using the leapfrog integrator:
+For example, in this article we've previously been using the leapfrog integrator:

 ```c++
         as_ref(velocity) = cvelocity + acceleration * dt;